davydcardoso/davydcardoso/README.md

 <br>

 <p align="center" >
-  A passionate Full Stack software developer 🚀 experienced in creating web and mobile apps with JavaScript / Reactjs / Nodejs / React Native and some other interesting libraries and frameworks.
+  Full Stack Software Developer 🚀 with experience in creating web and mobile apps with JavaScript / Reactjs / Nodejs / React Native and some other interesting libraries and frameworks.
 </p>

 <br>